manuelrubio/aramappings/README.md

 X <- X[rows_to_delete, ]
 ```

-At this moment `X` is a data.frame.
-In order to use the ARA functions we
+At this moment `X` is a <tt>data.frame</tt>.
+In order to use the ARA
-first need to convert it to a matrix:
+functions we first need to convert it to a matrix:

 ``` r
 # Convert X to matrix